LuciaRodino94/WherApp-MobileExam/README.md

 ### Abstract

 WherApp is an Android application that permits realtime chat and that tracks the positions of users that are in the same chat group.

+This application has been developed for the exam "Mobile Application and Cloud Computing"

+(prof. Roberto Beraldi, Università La Sapienza)

 # Project